OmarCastro/custom-elements-directive/README.md

 ```

-However, the directive instance will have the following schema:
+However, the directive instance will have the schema on the next figure, you can access the intance using the `this` keyword.

 ```Javascript